Mikaela-D/Digital-Rain-Project/_posts/2025-03-08-digital-rain.md

 }
 ```
 main.cpp File
 I also included a basic try-catch to catch and print any errors.
+Referenced [14] for learning.
 ```cpp
 int main() {
 	try {